Supporting children through key adults

 - Make sure the child is doing an appropriate activity

 - We will not ask what is wrong.
 We will wonder about what can help

 The information from Operation Encompass will be passed on to a Level 3 trained Safeguarding Officer.
 At Bampton Primary School the Safeguarding Officers are:

 Further support can come from our Trust colleagues.
-They will be available to receive information and pass it onto school if for some reason Mr Bladon or Mrs Cottrell are not contactable.
+They will be available to receive information and pass it on to the school if for some reason the DSL & DDSL are not available.